 On the night of November 14-15, 2004, Ibragim and Adam Makhashev were stopped by Russian police officers outside the Forum Concert Hall in Nalchik, Kabardino-Balkaria.
 A fight had broken out earlier in the night club and Ibragim Makhashev had been stabbed and wounded.
 Ibragim and Adam were driven to the police station and detained.
 At the station, the police did not question the brothers, but instead subjected them to repeated beatings and kickings over several hours.
 The police hit them with rifle butts in the face and vital organs.
 Throughout the beatings the police shouted racist comments at the brothers and threatened them not to make any complaints.
 Both Ibragim and Adam Makhashev lost consciousness and bled profusely from their wounds.
 When their brother Islam Makhashev came to the police station in search of them, he was also detained and beaten.

 The police released the three brothers in the middle of the night.
 Despite the threats not to do so, the brothers immediately went to the City Prosecutor's Office and lodged criminal complaints for the racist violence they had suffered.
-The following day they were examined by a doctor to document their injuries.
+The following day they were examined by a doctor who documented their injuries.
+He concluded that Ibragim had suffered “multiple severe craniofacial injuries… moderate brain contusion, mutifragmental fracture of the left zygomatic region with dislocation of multiple bone fragments”.
+The injuries had been caused by “blunt, firm objects” which could have been “fists, boots”.
+Ibrahim underwent facial reconstruction surgery under general anesthetic in order to reposition his cheek bone with titanium plates.
+Adam had suffered a fractured nose, a closed craniocerebral injury with moderate brain contusion, contusions to his kidneys and ribcage, and extensive bruising on his face, back, lower back, neck, and chest.
+He had lost two teeth.

-The City Prosecutor's Office conducted a biased and delayed investigation into the complaints filed by the Makhashev brothers.
-On April 13, 2006, nearly one and a half years after the incident, the Nalchik City Prosecutor's Office closed the investigation and decided not to initiate criminal proceedings against the police officers who had unlawfully detained, tortured, and maltreated the brothers, and who were motivated by discriminatory ethnic hatred.
+In response, the Nalchik City Prosecutor’s Office conducted a delayed and feeble investigation into the complaints filed by the Makhashev brothers.
+On April 13, 2006, nearly one and a half years after the incident, the Prosecutor’s Office closed the investigation and decided not to initiate criminal proceedings against the police officers concerned.
 The Makhashev brothers appealed this decision until the Criminal Chamber of the Supreme Court of the Republic of Kabardino-Balkaria issued a final order dismissing their appeals on November 3, 2006.

-The Open Society Justice Initiative is acting on behalf of the Makhashev brothers in a complaint to the European Court of Human Rights.
+The Open Society Justice Initiative acted on behalf of the Makhashev brothers in a complaint to the European Court of Human Rights.

 Torture.
 The Russian authorities' racially-motivated ill-treatment of the Makhashev brothers constituted torture and inhuman and degrading treatment in violation of Article 3 ECHR (torture).